gregmagolan/bazel_6_remote_download_outputs_repro/README.md

 ## Run repro

 Run `./repro.sh` to run a test that fails if the directory artifact is not present in runfiles.
-Removing the `--remote_download_outputs` flag -or- running with `--spawn_strategy=local` makes the test pass.
+Removing the `--remote_download_outputs` flag -or- running with `--spawn_strategy=local` -or- removing the `--disk_cache` flag makes the test pass.